tiolula/tdd_libft/README.md

 # libft [![build](https://github.com/tiolula/tdd_libft/actions/workflows/build.yml/badge.svg)](https://github.com/tiolula/tdd_libft/actions/workflows/build.yml) [![norminette](https://github.com/tiolula/tdd_libft/actions/workflows/norminette.yml/badge.svg)](https://github.com/tiolula/tdd_libft/actions/workflows/norminette.yml)

+A library I hope someday will be useful to myself.

 ## 42 Style

 [42](https://en.wikipedia.org/wiki/42_(school)) learning style is not for everyone.
 In addition to programming in C (that is not something very easy and also not very common), since the beginning you are not allowed to use common libraries like, for example, stdio.h.